Why is it important

 Occupational Health and Safety training

-1 Covering combined cycle co-generation power plants that have been in commercial operation for at least 3 years for ISO 45001:2018 certification and at least 1 year and 6 months for ISO 22301:2019 certification.
+1 Covering combined cycle co-generation power plants that have been in commercial operation for at least 3 years.

 B.Grimm Power continues to implement ongoing safety measures, including workplace inspections, process reviews, employee training in safe practices and continuous monitoring during operations, led by supervisors.
-As a result, there have been no fatalities among employees and contractors and no injuries among employees.
-However, an injury case involving a contractor was reported.
-The incident was thoroughly investigated by relevant parties and the Professional Safety Officer, and corrective actions were promptly taken.
-Preventive measures were implemented to prevent recurrence, and an accident investigation report was submitted to the relevant authorities.
-The affected contractor has returned to work and received legal compensation.
+As a result of 2025, there were no fatalities among employees and contractors.
+However, there were 2 lost time injury cases among employees and 2 cases among contractors.
+All incidents were investigated by relevant personnel and certified occupational safety officers.
+Corrective and preventive measures were implemented and monitored to prevent recurrence, and reports were submitted to the relevant authorities.
+All affected individuals have since returned to work and received appropriate compensation and care in accordance with applicable laws and regulations.

 • Conducted regular inspections of workplace areas and working environments at all power plants at least once a month, and once every 3 months at the Bangkok Office.
 These inspections are carried out by the Occupational Safety and Health Committee of each power plant and the Bangkok Office.
 If any unsafe working conditions or hazardous environments are identified, the responsible parties must take corrective actions within a specified timeframe to ensure workplace safety.

 • Performed annual occupational health and safety monitoring audit led by the Corporate SHE Department.
-In 2024, audits were conducted at 46 power plants.
+In 2025, audits were conducted at 47 power plants.
 Key areas identified for improvement included enhancing the occupational health, safety, and environmental management system in preparation for ISO 45001:2018 certification in 2025.
 Examples of improvement measures include establishing a legal register, developing a training plan, and conducting management reviews.
-An issue related to the work permit system for ground-mounted solar power plants was also identified and has since been resolved.
+In addition, opportunities for improvement were identified in enhancing risk assessments to ensure coverage of all potential hazards that may lead to accidents.
+All corrective actions have been fully implemented and completed.

 • Reviewed past accidents and incidents, including potential risks from operations or unsafe work environments to develop preventive measures that protect employees, contractors, and all relevant personnel.
 Additionally, we create safety communication materials addressing key concerns, such as vehicle usage within power plant premises, accidents caused by equipment or machinery failure, fire hazards, chemical spills and accident recurrence prevention guidelines.